|

 process of change.

-Coaches are Change Agents -however
+Child Coaches are Change Agents -however

-Change is situational and physical, like applying new skills.
+Yes, change is situational and physical, like applying new skills.

 But, there is a transition period, a psychological process, which

-people must pass through to come to terms with the new learning,
+children must pass through to come to terms with the new learning,

 you move forward, you have to have an ending of where you were.
 For a

-person to successfully make a change, they must leave the past/where
+child to successfully make a change, they must leave the past/where

 methodologies.